pandas-dev/pandas/doc/source/advanced.rst

     s.loc['c':'e'+1]

 A very common use case is to limit a time series to start and end at two specific dates.
-To enable this, we made the design design to make label-based slicing include both endpoints:
+To enable this, we made the design to make label-based slicing include both endpoints:

 .. ipython:: python